rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/insights/Insight_Radiant_Network_c4_20250801.md

 ## [1] What Is the Radiant Network?

-Civium is not a structure—it is a **recursive field of meaningful influence**.
+CoCivium is not a structure—it is a **recursive field of meaningful influence**.

 Every node—mind, memory, agent, scroll—functions as: